adityaazizi/intermediate-python/README.md

-This repo is for my assignment and a final project at Indonesia AI Basic Python Course
+This repo is for my assignment and a final project at Indonesia AI Intermediate Python Course

 note: I was graduated at May 10, 2021